Abuka-Victor/hng_backend_task1/README.md

 You can test these endpoints using tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/).

+> Please see the documentation on [here](https://documenter.getpostman.com/view/17358662/2s9YC2zDDq) for more information.
+You should have setup the project locally before trying this out.
+Make sure to change the port in Postman if necesary.

 ## Example Usage

 Here's an example of how to use the API endpoints: